FreeSlave/halflife-featureful/documentation/content/docs/configuration/entity-templates.md

 * `"deny_recruiting"` - whether the monster will refuse to be included in the implicit (i.e. unnamed) squads.
 If the monster is explicitly set to be part of squad in the level editor, he still will join the squad.
 * `"allow_different_classification"` - whether the monster can form squads with monsters of different relationship classification (it still requires monsters to not be enemies).
 By default monsters can form squads only with monsters of the same relationship classification (e.g. human military can form squads only with human military despite having non-enemy relationship with machine classification).
 * `"require_same_classname"` - whether the monster requires the other monster to be of the same classname in order to form a squad.
 E.g. `monster_houndeye` can form squads only with other houndeyes by default.
-* `"require_same_ent_template"` - whether the monster require the other monster to be of the same entity templaate in order to form a squad.
+* `"require_same_ent_template"` - whether the monster require the other monster to be of the same entity template in order to form a squad.

 Note: the default squad capabilities are different depending on the monster's class.
 If some property is omitted the default one for the monster class will be used.